This Lemon Cream Cake is soft, moist, and perfect for spring and summer celebrations!

 - Apply the final coat of lemon cream cheese frosting.
 I smoothed around the sides with a bench scraper and then added a ridged/textured look with my offset spatula.

-- I added borders with a 1M piping tip (reverse shell on top, shell border on bottom)
+- I added borders with a 1M piping tip (reverse shell on top, shell border on bottom).
+Check out our star tip piping video for this technique!

 I decided to add a little design on top with my small tapered spatula, starting at the outer edge and drawing the spatula towards the center.
 Normally I would do this step before adding the top border ;0)